enmerk4r/dreamhopper/readme.md

 # Dreamhopper
 This project is a fork of [dreamfields-3D](https://github.com/shengyu-meng/dreamfields-3D).
-It was developed during the 2022 AEC Tech hackathon, which was hosted by CORE studio at Thornton Tomasetti.
+It was developed during the 2022 AEC Tech hackathon hosted by CORE studio at Thornton Tomasetti.

 Dreamhopper turns an implementation of a [dreamfields](https://github.com/google-research/google-research/tree/master/dreamfields) diffusion model into a web-based API that can be easily incorporated into a Rhino + Grasshopper workflow.
 We wrapped the [dreamfields-3D](https://github.com/shengyu-meng/dreamfields-3D) model in a Flask server connected to a Redis cache, which means that now you will be able to easily generate prompt-based 3D meshes from your favorite design software.